 This is an outline of the leadership roles and their descriptions.
-It gives you information about the following roles: membership coordinator (enrollment & dues/new members), record book coordinator, activities co-coordinators, county communication coordinator (liaison), officer communication coordinator, and treasurer support.
+It gives you information about the following positions: membership coordinator (enrollment & dues/new members), record book coordinator, activities co-coordinators, county communication coordinator (liaison), officer communication coordinator, and treasurer support.

 Project groups have the opportunity to apply for project funds to support educational activities for youth members.
 Project Grants are through the Parent and Leaders Association.
 Project grants need to be submitted by the 2nd Monday in April to the Extension Office and are presented at the May Parent and Leaders Association Meeting.

 The Parent and Leaders Association want to support youth who are aging out of the program!
 Applicants must be currently enrolled 4-H members in grades 12-13 (one year past high school) to apply.
-Applicants should have been an active member in good standing of 4-H and should have acted in one or more leadership roles in 4-H. Applications and letters of recommendation are due to the Jackson County Extension Office by March 15th.
+Applicants should have been active members in good standing of 4-H and should have acted in one or more leadership roles in 4-H. Applications and letters of recommendation are due to the Jackson County Extension Office by March 15th.

-Local Organizations recognize the great work our 4-H’ers do for their community and often send us scholarships that are available to our membership.
+Local Organizations recognize the great work our 4-H’ers do for their community and often send us scholarships available to our membership.
 Here are the scholarships I have received that some of our members qualify for.
 Click on the links to learn more about each scholarship.